-The Executive Summary is the summary of your business plan and plays the same role as the back cover of a book, except that here your summary has to be more solid and convincing.
-Given the impressive number of files that banks and investors receive each month, the aim is to sell your project as briefly and effectively as possible.
+The Executive Summary is the summary of your business plan and plays the same role as the back cover of a book, except that here your summary must be more solid and convincing.
+Given the impressive number of files that banks and investors receive every month, the objective is to sell your project as briefly and effectively as possible.

-In the Executive Summary you should avoid using too technical terms that the investor will not be able to understand and divide up this part in a clear and structured way.
+In the Executive Summary you should segment this part in a clear and structured way.
+You should avoid using too technical terms that the investor will not understand.

-This part should also allow investors to quickly find out why you are soliciting their help and how the budget will be apportioned and whether it is sufficient to achieve the set objectives.
+This part must allow the investors to know quickly why you are soliciting them: how the budget will be distributed and if it is sufficient to achieve the objectives set.

-Investors will prefer a clear and well-structured presentation rather than a long Word document without graphics or diagrams to illustrate your words.
-Methods and tools have evolved: We advise you to use the PPT form rather than Word and to simplify your presentation as much as possible.
+Investors will prefer a clear and well-structured presentation rather than a long Word document with no graphs or diagrams to illustrate your points.
+Methods and tools have evolved: We advise you to use the powerpoint format rather than the word format.

-The investor should want to read your business plan and scroll through the pages that constitute it using a logical and attractive organization.
+The investor must want to read your business plan thanks to a logical and attractive organization.

-Focus on the quality rather than the quantity of the information in your business plan and don’t be afraid to be commercial : You need to convince investors that you have the best product or service in your market.
+Give priority to quality over quantity of information in your business plan and don’t be afraid to be commercial : You must convince investors that you have the best product or service on your market.

-After a first overview of the project, it is very advantageous to be supported by a professional to establish a business plan.
-To raise funds or obtain a loan, there are specific codes that must be anticipated (rates of return expected by investors, preference over the funding for certain types of expenses by banks and public organizations, specific ratios to be met).
+After a first draft, it is very advantageous to have a professional help you write a business plan.
+To raise funds or obtain a loan, there are specific codes that must be anticipated (rates of return expected by investors, preference on financing certain types of expenses by banks and public organizations, specific ratios to respect, etc.).

 Asking for help from a professional can therefore be a serious asset.
 At Advimotion, we prepare your business plan and accompany you through the fundraising process.
 For people who are starting their project, adopting the CANVAS form for the business model can be interesting.